Advice on some common meditation issues

 Sadness is natural.
 And it’s not a bad thing.
-It’s common to shed a few tears while meditating.
+It’s common to shed a few tears and cry while meditating.
 It can even bring you a sense of relief, having acknowledged something painful and let it go.
 So if you’re feeling down, that’s okay.
 Just keep meditating.

 It's really important to say at the beginning, planning is not a bad thing.
 We need to be able to plan.
 If we didn't plan, our lives would be chaos, the world would be chaos.
 So, it's not that all thinking and all planning is bad, absolutely not.
 It's just recognizing the planning that is productive and helpful, and the planning that is unproductive, unhelpful and at times, perhaps even unhealthy.
 In planning so incessantly, we're not really even planning in a very constructive way.
 It's not even a way we can really engage with; it's just an idea of the future that we're playing over and over in the mind.
 When you see that tendency, and within the framework of the exercise, it doesn't matter whether it is productive or unproductive -- within the meditation exercise, when you see the mind going in that direction, we let it go and we come back to the focus.